PuwasalaG/Probabilistic-Forecast-Reconciliation/Simulation/Evaluate/README.md

 This folder includes various scripts for evaluating forecasts.

-- The script *evaluate.R* does the main work by finding the energy score for a number of methods.
+- The script *evaluate.R* finds the energy score and variogram for a number of methods.
-- The script *tables.Rmd* produces a pdf document with tables of mean energy score and plots based on the Nemenyi post-hoc testing procedure.
-- The script *plot_convergence* shows the evolution of the objective function in the score optimisation.
-For each scenario one window is randomly chosen.
+- The files *all_results.csv* and *all_results.rds* are the output from the evaluate scripts.